AnniecTW/Notes/LeetCode/Matrix/212. Word Search II/README.md

 > - Finish by giving space and run-time complexity
 > - Discuss any pros and cons of the solution

-Assume M is the nubmer of rows, N is the number of columns of `board`, and L is the length of `word`
+Assume M is the nubmer of rows, N is the number of columns of `board`, W is the number of words , and L is the max length of a word

 - Time Complexity: O(M * N * 3<sup>L</sup>)<br>
   For each of the M * N cells, we may start a DFS.
 At each step in the DFS, we can explore up to 3 directions (can't revisit the previous cell), and the maximum depth of the DFS is `L` (the length of the `word`).
 So, the overall time complexity is O(M * N * 3<sup>L</sup>). <br>
-- Space Complexity: O(L)<br>
+- Space Complexity: O(I * L)<br>
-  The recursion stack and `visited` set both take up to O(L) space in the worst case.
-If we can modify the `board`, we can eliminate the `visited` set entirely and mark visited cells in-place (e.g., replacing with '#' temporarily), which reduces memory usage.<br>
+  For building the Trie, each word of length L adds up to O(W * L) nodes.
+Stack space for DFS goes up to O(L).<br>